What is counseling?

 Friends, partners, spouses, and family members who are not students are not eligible for individual or group counseling at the Counseling Center.
 They may participate in couples counseling with you, as long as you are a student.
 If you would like the support of having a friend or family member attend a session or two with you, you may invite them.
 If there is a need for ongoing family therapy, you and your family member(s) will most likely be referred to a clinician outside of the Counseling Center.

 Can I still come to the Counseling Center if I am already seeing another mental health professional somewhere else?

-Is there a limit to how many times I can meet with a counselor?
+Is there a limit to how many times I can meet with a clinician?